ksvan/node-red-contrib-komfovent/README.md

 	Auto - The unit will either follow the chosen program (workweek etc) or manage speed based on sensors if installed (humidity, temp)
-	Away - Usually a low intensity mode, based on your settings Normal - the setting for operating normally when at home.
+	Away - Usually a low intensity mode, based on your settings Home - the setting for operating normally when at home.
 Should have been calibrated by your installation vendor Intensive - for hot days or extra people in the house, fans at higher speeds Boost - for when you really need to exchange that air